biomimetics/imageproc-lib/README.rst

 *imageproc-lib:* **Shared library for ImageProc projects**

 Description:
- A set of common modules developed for the ImageProc family of boards, that use Microchip's dsPIC architecture.
+ A set of common modules developed for the ImageProc family of boards, which use Microchip's dsPIC architecture.

 Download code: